 For some people, wallpaper's durability can be a problem.
 Designs and patterns chosen decades ago simply don't work with a more modern decor.
-Homeowners who like to change the look of their home from time to time typically prefer paint, which is cheaper and easier to apply and can be changed up in a fraction of the time that wallpaper changes would take.
+Homeowners who like to update the look of their home from time to time typically prefer paint, which is cheaper and easier to apply and can be freshened up in a fraction of the time that wallpaper changes would take.

 If you've had enough of your old, outdated wallpaper, it can be tempting just to paint right over it.
-After all, we've all heard horror stories about wallpaper removal, ranging from drywall that crumbled as the paper was removed to homeowners who peeled away dozens of layers of paper only to find more underneath.
-According to most home improvement experts, as well as the National Guild of Professional Paperhangers, wallpaper should be removed before painting whenever possible, as you'll experience better results and fewer problems down the road [source: NGPP].
+After all, we've all heard horror stories about wallpaper removal, ranging from crumbling drywall to endless layers of paper needing to be peeled away.
+According to most home improvement experts, wallpaper should be removed before painting whenever possible, as you'll experience better results and fewer problems down the road [source: HomeAdvisor].

 For some people looking to replace their existing wallpaper with paint, stripping the paper simply may not be an option.
 They may find their walls are not in good enough shape, and that removing the paper causes more problems than it prevents.
 If you think this is the case in your home, you may be right.
 In this case, painting over wallpaper may be the best choice.